michalp21/michalp21.github.io/_posts/2021-10-02-folding-paper.md

 Q5 avoids asking us to project fifty iterations into the future, so it's not setting us up for failure.[^simplest] Instead of showing us that we *don't* tend to think exponentially and leaving it at that, it gives us a simple, alternative perspective so we *can*: **most of the gains are stuffed at the end**!
 In the case of daily doubling, *half* the value of *any* given day was obtained within one day.

 ## Conclusion
 You might say, "that's a lot of words just to admit that the puzzle is useful after all."
 Listen, I didn't say it was useless, just overblown.
-It isn't necessarilly stated that we *can't* think exponentially, but it's always said with a shrug and a sigh, like some eternal truth.
+It isn't necessarily stated that we *can't* think exponentially, but it's always said with a shrug and a sigh, like some eternal truth.
 Even worse, we arrive at that conclusion through some paper-folding puzzle, when in reality there's several things going on:
 - Exponentiation is inherently more complicated than multiplication and addition.
 - We can't intuit even linear approximations if they're literally astronomical.
 - We are perfectly capable of thinking exponentially.
 It just takes some practice.